aimms/documentation/pro/ad-man-non-member.rst

 After you have prepared the service account as above, you can associate a PRO environment with *ADDomain* by clicking the link icon on the right side of the environment box.
 Because your PRO server is now not a member of an AD domain, the domain field will show *noDomain*.
 You should replace it by *ADDomain*.

-<strong>Please see the section Group SIDs (for a Server not in the AD Domain)</strong> below in order to understand how to create user groups for a Server not in the AD Domain.
+**Please see the section Group SIDs (for a Server not in the AD Domain)** below in order to understand how to create user groups for a Server not in the AD Domain.

 Useful diagram explaining which AD setup you should choose.